urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 It's basically the same as a [`gift`](/docs/userspace/gall-guide/5-cards#give), but incoming instead of outgoing.

-The simplest way to handle a `%poke-ack` by passing it to `%default-agent`'s `on-agent` arm, which will just print an error message to the terminal if it's a nack and otherwise do nothing.
-Sometimes, though, you'll want your agent to do something different depending on whether the poke failed or succeeded (and therefore whether it's a nack or an ack).
+The simplest way to handle a `%poke-ack` by passing it to `default-agent`'s `on-agent` arm, which will just print an error message to the terminal if it's a nack, and otherwise do nothing.
+Sometimes you'll want your agent to do something different depending on whether the poke failed or succeeded (and therefore whether it's a nack or an ack).
 In that case, you'd typically first test the `wire` so you can tell what the `%poke-ack` was for.
-You might do something like:
+You might do something
+like:

 ```hoon
 ?+  wire  (on-agent:def wire sign)